icon-community/icon.community/content/blog/2022/2022-03-31-icon-development-update-march-2022/index.md

 ## ICON Bridge

 We’ve also made progress on ICON Bridge integrations with our BTP partners.
-At this time, we are testing the ICON Bridge backend on Binance Smart Chain, and have started the ICON Bridge integration on Harmony.
+At this time, we are testing the ICON Bridge backend on BNB Smart Chain, and have started the ICON Bridge integration on Harmony.

 ## Next Month’s Focus
 In April, we will focus on the following areas: